ddev/ddev/docs/index.md

 curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh && bash install_ddev.sh v1.19.0-alpha5
 ```

-To upgrade DDEV to the latest version, just run the script again.
+To upgrade DDEV to the latest stable version, just run the script again.

 ### Windows (WSL2)

-**This is the recommended installation method for all Windows users that are on Windows 10 2004 or higher**.
-If you don't have this version yet, or if you don't want to use WSL2, please follow the legacy instructions for Windows below.
+**This is the recommended installation method for all Windows users**.

 **All Windows 10 editions (including Windows 10 Home) support WSL2**.
-Docker Toolbox support for DDEV has been removed.
 If you're already familiar with DDEV on Windows, you might have been using NFS for better filesystem performance. **You won't need NFS anymore once you switch to WSL2**, since it provides awesome filesystem performance out of the box.

 The WSL2 install process involves: